-- The Trustees have received and reviewed quarterly reports from SEI that set out: - How SEI has voted on all the shares where SEI has voting rights, including number of votes for, against and abstentions.
-For votes against, details of the issues to which the votes relate are provided. - The number of companies engaged and the number of milestones achieved by engagement issue.
+- The Trustees have received and reviewed quarterly reports from SEI that set out - How SEI has voted on all the shares where SEI has voting rights including number of votes for, against and abstentions.
+For votes against, details of the issue to which the vote relate is provided. - The number of companies engaged and the number of milestones achieved by engagement issue.

-- The Trustees reviewed the above quarterly reports throughout the scheme year and monitored performance.
-The Trustees were satisfied with the content of the reports and that SEI's performance was in line with the SIP and the Trustees' expectations. - The Trustees have considered SEI's voting practices and stewardship policies, noting that they are a signatory to the UN Principles for Responsible Investment. - The Trustees have a process in place to review SEI's performance against objectives, including ESG factors.
+- The Trustees reviewed the above quarterly reports throughout the Scheme year and monitored performance.
+The Trustees were satisfied with the content of the report and that SEI's performance was in line with the SIP and the Trustees' expectations. - The Trustees have considered SEI's voting practices and stewardship policies noting that they are a signatory to the UN Principles for Responsible Investment. - The Trustees have a process in place to review SEI's performance against objectives, including ESG factors.

-SEI's engagement priorities for the period under consideration included:
+SEI's engagement priorities which for 2023 included priorities in each of the following categories:

-- Climate Change
+- Climate change

-- Sustainable Agriculture
+- o Sustainable Agriculture

 - Modern Slavery

-- Future of Work
+- o Future of Work

-- Board Governance
+- o Board Governance

-SEI's engagement efforts are primarily focused on public equities; however, many companies represented in these engagement efforts are also held in fixed income strategies.
+SEI's engagement efforts are primarily focused on public equities; however, many companies represented in our engagement efforts are also held in fixed income strategies.
 SEI believes that these fixed income funds also benefit from the positive progress that results from productive shareholder engagement.
 The engagement on climate change through SEI's collaboration with their engagement partner spans both equity and fixed income.

-In light of the above and otherwise, the Trustees have considered their policy in regard to voting and stewardship and concluded that:
+In light of the above and otherwise, the Trustees have considered their policy in regard to voting and stewardship and concluded that